Releem/awesome-mysql-performance/README.md

 ## Configuration

 - [MySQLTuner-perl](https://github.com/major/MySQLTuner-perl) - A script that allows you to review a MySQL installation quickly and make recommendtions to increase performance and stability.
+- [Releem](https://releem.com) - MySQL Performance Tuning as a Service.
+Releem helps you to automatically monitor MySQL metrics, and tune MySQL configuration to improve performance and reduce costs of server resources.